Toloka/docs/en/crowd-kit/index.md

 ## Toloka Global Community

 Stay informed about updates to the platform and open-source libraries — connect with the Toloka team in our [Global Community](https://join.slack.com/t/tolokacommunity/shared_invite/zt-sxr745fr-dvfZffzvQTwNXOE0gEqysg) for announcements, discussions, and invites to events.

+## License

+© YANDEX LLC, 2020-2022.
+Licensed under the Apache License, Version 2.0.
+See LICENSE file for more details.